uf2020/ccxt/Manual.md

 The ccxt library is a collection of available crypto exchange markets or market classes.
 Each *market* implements the public and private API for a particular crypto exchange.
 All markets are derived from the base Market class and share a set of common methods.
 To access a particular market from ccxt library you need to create an instance of corresponding market class.
 Supported markets are updated frequently and new markets are added regularly.

-The ccxt library implements full public and private REST APIs for all exchanges.
+The ccxt library implements full public and private HTTP REST APIs for all exchanges.
 WebSocket and FIX implementations in JavaScript, PHP, Python and other languages coming soon.

 - [Exchange Markets](#exchange-markets)
 - [Products](#products)